dakinnir/album-records-db-system/README.md

 # album-records-db-system

 This is an album database system that I created with python using a grahical user interface.
-ThE sqlite package was also used to create and interact with the database.
+The sqlite package was also used to create and interact with the database.